Local Authority (LA)-Funded Social Care & PA Support

-This section covers how Local Authorities (LAs) can meet your care and support needs, and gives some useful links.
+This section covers how Local Authorities (LAs) can meet your care and support needs.
+It also looks at different ways of employing Personal Assistants (PAs).

-To find out you will have what is called a Social Care Needs Assessment.
-This is undertaken by an assessor, usually a Local Authority Worker.
+To find out you will need a Social Care Needs Assessment.
+This is done by an assessor, usually a Local Authority Worker.
 They will work out if you are eligible for this support.

 The eligibility threshold that all LAs must apply to your assessment are set out in The Care Act 2014: